huntingtone/first_repo/README.md

-A little bit busy now.
-I'll update it soon :wink:
+As I promised I updated it :wink:

 download, install requirements.txt, migrate, create a superuser for authentication